tonylukasavage/ti-commonjs/README.md

 #### folders as modules

 if a folder contains a `package.json`, `ti-node-require.js` will check the `main` property and use the path listed there to load as a module.
-The following, for example, will load the module located at "/foo/lib/quux.js".
+Additionally, a module named `index.js` can be referenced just by its folder's name.
+The following example demonstrates both uses.
+Full details [here](http://nodejs.org/api/modules.html#modules_folders_as_modules).

 **/foo/package.json**
 ```json